dstroot/readme/README.md

 ## What Motivates Me

-My personality type is "Virtuoso" (no I didn't make that up - you can [test yourself](https://www.16personalities.com) here).
+My personality type is "Virtuoso" (no, I didn't make that up and you can [test yourself here.](https://www.16personalities.com)).

 I am quoting below but the description is uncannily accurate.
-I laughed out loud when I read the quote "Oh, I know how to fix this." under the person in the graphic.
+I laughed out loud when I read the quote "Oh, I know how to fix this" in the graphic.
+I **love** fixing things!
+I am also full of contradictions.
+I am introverted **and** assertive.
+Weird, right?

 ![personality](https://raw.githubusercontent.com/dstroot/readme/master/personality.PNG)